 JIPMER 2019 Eligibility Criteria

-JIPMER Puducherry shall conduct the JIPMER 2019 exam.
-They also set their own eligibility criteria as well.
-The candidate who is applying for the exam must know all the criteria which are set by the institute.
+Meeting the eligibility criteria per candidate will only prove beneficial.
+JIPMER has defined its own eligibility criteria for candidates willing to apply for its MBBS programme.
+Candidates applying for the exam must know all the criteria which are set by the institute.
 They should apply for the exam only after checking the mentioned criteria.
+JIPMER 2019 eligibility criteria will depend on the following:

-We are providing the criteria for the year 2018.
+Note: We are providing the criteria for the year 2018.
 Aspirants who will be applying for JIPMER 2019 can read these to take an idea of the criteria for the year 2019.
-It can be expected to remain same.
-Have a look!
+It can be expected to remain the same.

 The Applicant who will be applying for JIPMER 2019 should be an Indian National.
-Those who are Overseas Citizen of India (OCI) are also eligible to apply for the exam.
+Those who are Overseas Citizen of India (OCI) are also eligible to apply for JPMER 2019.

 The students preparing for JIPMER 2019 must note that if they want to apply for the exam, they should be born on or before January 01, 2001 i.e. they should be 17 years of age at the time of applying for the examination.